rohan-bansal/PathEditor/README.md

 ### Features

 - Can edit paths with commonly used splines (Cubic Hermite + Quintic Hermite)
-- Can export paths directly to code, so all that needs to be done is a bit of copy/pasting
+- Can export paths directly to code, so all that needs to be done is a bit of copy/pasting in context
 - Performance (direct access to OpenGL)

 ### Build Instructions